hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 Sentinel is HashiCorp's policy enforcement language.
 Sentinel policies are checked after **`terraform plan`** is run.
 Sentinel will intercept bad configurations *before* they go to production, not after.

 Sentinel rules help enforce compliance and security requirements in the cloud.
+Sentinel is a feature of Terraform Enterprise.

 ???
 **Think of all the dos and do-nots that you want to enforce in your cloud environments.
 Maybe you want to limit the sizes of virtual machines, or to force web applications to always use SSL.
 Sentinel rules can be customized for most common security and compliance requirements.**